Where to find this:

 Pick a quick reason (optional)

-Tap one of the quick-pick buttons — Half term, Holiday camp, Christmas break, Bank holiday, or Venue closed — to fill in the reason and the matching type for you.
+Tap one of the preset buttons — Half term, Holiday camp, Christmas break, Bank holiday or Location closed — to fill in the reason and the matching type for you.
 You can also type your own reason instead.

 Set the dates